Frequently asked questions

 When am I actually charged?

-Your card is authorized when you pay, but only charged after ownership is verified.
+For a single report, your card is authorized when you pay but only charged after ownership is verified.
 If you can't verify the domain, the authorization is released and you're not charged — so we never bill for a report we can't deliver.
+Prepaid packs and a monitoring subscription are ordinary purchases on a domain you've already verified, so those are charged when you confirm.

 Can I scan a site I don't own?